mattmess1221/TabbyChat-2/README.md

 TabbyChat 2 also has an API, on top of which some optional addons will be built.
 Check the TabbyChat-API directory for the source references.

 ##Installing
-**Requires Forge and/or LiteLoader**
+**Requires LiteLoader**

-After installing Forge and/or LiteLoader, copy both TabbyChat-2 and MnM-Utils into your `.minecraft/mods` folder.
+After installing LiteLoader, copy both TabbyChat-2 and MnM-Utils into your `.minecraft/mods` folder.
 Don't extract them.

 **Note:** At the time of writing, there is a bug in LiteLoader that effects Linux and Mac users.
 This bug causes TabbyChat's dependency check to fail.
 To circumvent this, instead of placing TabbyChat in the `mods` folder, put it the `mods/{mcversion}` folder.
 I.E. `.minecraft/mods/1.8`.